QubesOS/qubes-doc/UpgradeToR2rc1.md

 Upgrade Template and Standalone VM(s)
 -------------------------------------

 -   Qubes R2 rc1 comes with new template based on Fedora 20.
-You can upgrade existing template according to procedure described [here](/wiki/FedoraTemplateUpgrade).
+You can upgrade existing template according to procedure described [here](/wiki/FedoraTemplateUpgrade). (**Note to qubes-testers**: please enable `qubes-vm-r2b3-current-testing` for the template upgrade)

 -   **It also possible to download a new Fedora 20-based template from our repositories**.
 To do this please first upgrade the Dom0 distro as described in the section below.